 Lemon basil chicken pasta tossed with roma tomatoes, olive oil and butter.
-It's truly a magical concoction if I say so myself.
-And at around 30 minutes to make it's the perfect weeknight meal but looks extra fancy like you slaved all afternoon.
+It’s truly a magical concoction if I say so myself.
+About 30 minutes to make it’s the perfect weeknight meal.

 Also you only need two pans to make this, a pot to boil your water and I use my large sauté pan to prepare the dish in because its so big and has tall sides.
 It’s seriously my favorite.

 Every so often my husband and I go to this cute little wine bar for dinner.
 They play old movies projected on a wall and have candles on the table, it’s so cozy and just has a charm about it.

 On a whim I ordered the calamari, which honestly can be such a hit or miss.
 Not only was the calamari so yummy but the dip for the calamari blew my mind and stole the spotlight!

 It inspired to make up this pasta dish.

 The only thing I thought it needed, was some acid.